department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 - You qualify for any GI Bill program, **and**
 - You’ve served on active duty for at least 90 days—with or without a break in service—after September 10, 2001.

 If you qualify for more than one VA education benefit, you’ll have to pick which one you want to use.
-This is an irrevocable decision, meaning you can't change your mind.
+This is an irrevocable decision, meaning you can’t change your mind.

 ### Who’s covered?